Power Blackouts: Contingency Plan or Reality?

 The global gas and energy shortage

-This shortage has been talked about numerous times since the Spring of 2021.
-Seven Irish Providers increased their prices back in April, and many providers have had further price increases since.
-They have blamed the spike in wholesale electricity prices in the process.
+This shortage has been talked about numerous times since consumers were suddenly hit with the news that seven Irish energy providers increased their prices at the same time back in April 2021.
+Electricity and gas prices have been soaring out of control since then, with suppliers having to regularly advise their customers of continuous price changes.
+Energy companies have blamed the spike in wholesale electricity prices in the process.

 As the economics Law of Supply and Demand states, the less gas available, the higher its price.
 In this case, the price of gas has risen by precisely 250% in a year!

-One of the contributors for the gas shortage has been the last year and a half of confinement.
+One of the contributors for the gas shortage was the year and a half of confinement from 2020 to 2021.
 There were fewer workers globally available to extract gas as we were all confined to the four walls of our respective homes.

-Now that the entire planet is coming out of confinement, manufacturers are firing up their plants again, offices and restaurants are re-opening, and everything is being restarted worldwide.
-Unfortunately, we have half of the gas in hand because its extraction was considerably slowed for a whole year.
+When the entire planet came out of confinement, manufacturers fired up their plants again, offices and restaurants re-opened, and everything restarted worldwide.
+Unfortunately, we had half of the gas in hand because its extraction was considerably slowed for a whole year.

 An increase in large data centres